cr0hn/enteletaor/doc/source/advanced.rst

 .. note::

     We don't need to put the extension .json to file.
-If extension is missing, enteleteaor will add it.
+If extension is missing, enteletaor will add it.

 Hide screen output
 __________________